Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Introduction

-To this aim, we employ the multiscale approach that has been proven to be successful in a large variety of scenarios (cf. \cite{Datta}, \cite{Walther}, \cite{Duembgen/Spokoiny}, \cite{Koenig}, \cite{Proksch}, \cite{Rohde_2} and \cite{Rohde}), though not including stochastic differential equations.
+\paragraph{Main contributions} For $\eta>0$, the null in \eqref{eq: Testing_problem} is a composite hypothesis, and our goal is to construct for any significance level $\alpha\in (0,1)$ a multiple testing procedure $\phi_\eta$ to infer about local deviations from similarity under the constraint $\sup_{b\in H_0} \E_b\left[ \phi_\eta\right] \leq \alpha.$ To this aim, we employ the multiscale approach that has been proven to be successful in a large variety of scenarios (cf. \cite{Datta}, \cite{Walther}, \cite{Duembgen/Spokoiny}, \cite{Koenig}, \cite{Proksch}, \cite{Rohde_2} and \cite{Rohde}), though neither including stochastic differential equations nor stability considerations.
 While composite hypotheses in the context of multiscale testing have been studied in situations where the boundary of the hypothesis is least favourable in the sense of stochastic ordering (cf. \cite{Walther}, \cite{Duembgen/Spokoiny}), the situation for the composite similarity hypothesis for the drift of ergodic diffusions is substantially more intricate.
 Although our multiscale test statistic is motivated by the idea of simultaneously testing $b\leq b_0+\eta$ and $b\geq b_0-\eta$ pointwisely, there is no evidence that the boundary cases are least favourable for the null hypothesis of similarity.
 Indeed, the stochastic order relation required for this purpose may be missing even for the corresponding local likelihood ratio statistics.
 The reason is that their distribution does not only depend on local values of the drift $b$, but on the entire drift function via the invariant density.\\

 Our main contributions are the following:

 \begin{itemize} \item[(i)] Based on a multiscale statistic in the spirit as described above and for any significance level $\alpha\in (0,1)$, we construct a threshold level such that the resulting test $\phi_T^\eta$ for the testing problem \eqref{eq: Testing_problem} satisfies